When I was growing up, I remember saving spare change in a giant crayon bank, which was basically a piggy bank shaped

 I realize that this challenge isn’t new.
 Variations of it are already really popular with people who receive cash tips as part of their compensation — servers, housekeepers, cab drivers, etc.

 In fact, I first heard about this simple trick when I was a 16-year-old college student waiting tables at a diner.

 At the end of our shift, all of the servers would take their stacks of $1 and $5 bills to the manager to exchange them for $20s, but one waitress never joined us.

 That server told me she set aside $1 and $5 bills for her savings and only spent the larger bills.
 Pretty smart, huh?

-So how much can you really save using this method?
-Blogger Marie Franklin made a game out of saving every $5 bill about 13 years ago and says she’s socked away nearly $38,000 since then.
+How much can you really save using this method?
+Blogger Marie Franklin made a game out of saving every $5 bill about 13 years ago and says she has socked away nearly $38,000 since then.

 Paying with cash has its perks!

 You only need one $5 bill to get started, but to save a lot with this challenge you’re going to have to start managing your money the old-fashioned way: paying with cash.

 Doing so may entitle you to a cash discount at some of the following businesses.
 Just ask!